quasilyte/alley-of-reading/notes/The_Soul_of_a_New_Machine.md

 # The Soul of a New Machine

+Rating: 6/10.
+This book has some good parts and I reflected to many things described inside of it, but it could be much better if it wasn't that repetitive.
+Some biographies felt redundant.
+Overall, I have no regrets of reading it.

 For me, this book was something like an inspiration source to me.
 This is why most quotations from the book can look like they don't make a lot of sense.
 They do, to me.

 {[wikipedia](https://en.wikipedia.org/wiki/The_Soul_of_a_New_Machine)}